I often travel to undeveloped counties with a high risk of food poisoning, diarrhea, and stomach bugs.

 Most of the research which has been done on activated charcoal is to see how it adsorbs chemical toxins, such as in drug or medicine overdoses.
 There hasn’t been much research on human subjects.

-However, the research which does exist shows that activated charcoal can be helpful for stomach bugs and GI symptoms.
+However, the existing research shows that activated charcoal can be helpful for stomach bugs and GI symptoms.
 There’s also plenty of anecdotal evidence from people (like myself) who turn to activated charcoal for naturally treating stomach bugs.

-Activated charcoal is actually often used by farmers to control diarrhea in calves.
-Human studies also have found that activated charcoal can be effective in controlling diarrhea.
+Farmers often use activated charcoal to control diarrhea in calves.
+Human studies have also found that activated charcoal can effectively manage diarrhea.

-Another study found that AC was effective in preventing diarrhea caused by the anti-cancer drug irinotecan which disrupts gut flora
+Another study found that AC effectively prevented diarrhea caused by the anti-cancer drug irinotecan, which disrupts gut flora.

 See here for more natural diarrhea remedies.